Crinibus/tvguide/README.md

 ```
 python3 tvguide.py -c dr1 -c tv2 -t 20:00 -d 1 -a
 ```
 This prints only the tv-shows that start at 8 pm the next day on the channels DR1 and TV2 and there after prints all the shows on DR1 and TV2 for the next day.

 <br/>

-# Available flags
+# Available flags <a name="available-flags"></a>

 - ```-c [channel]``` or ```--channel [channel]```
 - ```-t [hh:mm]``` or ```--time [hh:mm]```